Singapore Pineapple Tart Recipe

 pineapple filling in a pot

-• Serve the Pineapple Tarts with hot tea or coffee or even for dessert.
+• Serve the Pineapple Tarts with hot tea or coffee or for dessert.

 Tips:

-5. The pineapple filling is darker in color since I have used coconut palm sugar.
-If you like a light golden color filling, then use caster sugar.
+2. The pineapple filling is darker in color since I have used coconut palm sugar.
+If you like a light golden color filling, then use light brown sugar.

 Serving suggestions:

-These delicious, festive Pineapple Tarts are perfect with tea, coffee or as a dessert.
+These delicious, festive Singapore Pineapple Tarts are perfect with tea, coffee, or as a dessert.

 Storage:

-The pineapple filling can be made using my Mango Jam recipe ahead of time.
-Store the jam in sterilized dry glass jars with lids and refrigerate for even up to four months.
+The pineapple filling can be made ahead of time.
+Store the jam in sterilized dry glass jars with lids and refrigerate for up to one month.
 The jars have to be airtight and free from any moisture or there will be mold on it very soon.
+Short-crust pastry can be refrigerated for two weeks and frozen for three months.

 Other tarts recipes that you might want to try: